 This negotiation is an earthly blueprint of what our Master Yeshua did for us.
-Sinless Yeshua had "earned" favor with HaShem by always doing those thing that please Him (obedience) (John 8:29).
-But instead of staying and enjoying HaShem's favor in the halls of the heavenly kingdom, much like Moshe did, He came to "side" with sinful us so like Moshe He could negotiate for us in the sight of his Father using the terminology, "Me and Your people."
+Sinless Yeshua had "earned" favor with HaShem by always doing those things that please Him (obedience) (John 8:29).
+But instead of staying and enjoying HaShem's favor in the halls of the heavenly kingdom, much like Moshe did, He came to "side" with sinful us, so that like Moshe, He could negotiate for us in the sight of his Father using the terminology, "Me and Your people."
 As a result, we are allowed to nestle under the favor that He Himself received from HaShem.
 No wonder that the Redeemer to come was called 'one like Moshe!'
 (Deut 18:15).

 To get back to Aaron, he redeemed himself later.
-At the time of Korah's rebellion, the Torah told us that,
+At the time of Korah's rebellion, the Torah tells us that.

 (Mat 5:9 CJB)

-THIS MAKES FOR VERY GOOD ADVICE NOT ONLY FOR CONGREGATION HARMONY ...
+THIS IS ALSO VERY GOOD ADVICE FOR MARRIAGES!